FStanczyk/FStanczyk/README.md

 ### Hello!

 My passion is Blockchain technology and introducing it to everyday life.
 I would like to participate in providing modern and easily accessible solutions with the use of Web3.
 I started pragramming journey with C++.
-Switched mostly to Solidity a year before.
+Switched mostly to Solidity.
 Now I am able write dapps with Javascript (Typescript also but not that well), React, Solidity, Hardhat, Brownie, Ethers.js and UseDapp.

 Beside that I am constantly learning Solidity, Rust, Javascript / Typescript, React, Python and C++ as well as frameworks such as hardhat, Foundry, Ethers or UseDapp.